 Amendments to the Prevention and Suppression of Money Laundering and Terrorism Financing Law (2007) came into force in Cyprus on 23 February 2020, introducing a public register of beneficial owners and a number of new requirements for companies to file beneficial ownership information.

-Full and unrestricted access to the register is provided to certain government authorities of the Republic of Cyprus, whereas all other persons can only access the following information by making a request for a fee (EUR 3.50 per company): name; month and year of birth; citizenship; country of residence; nature and scope of control.
+Full and unrestricted access to the register is provided to certain government authorities of the Republic of Cyprus, whereas all other persons can only access the following information by making a request for a fee (EUR 3.50 per company):

 Any changes must be filed with the Registrar within 14 days.
-In addition, the company must annually confirm the accuracy of the information contained in the register."
+In addition, the company must annually confirm the accuracy of the information contained in the register.

 The share capital of a private limited company can be denominated in any currency.
 There is no minimum authorized share capital as the law simply provides for a minimum of one share to be issued and paid immediately upon issue or within time specified in the relevant resolution.
 No payments deadlines are set for the authorized capital.
 Usually the share capital is EUR 1,000 which is divided into 1,000 shares of EUR 1 each.
 Bearer shares or shares with no par value are not permitted.